mikaelmattsson/elasticsearch-indexer/README.md

  - [WooCommerce 135 000 products](http://enabled-2.es-demo.wallmanderco.se/)
  - [WooCommerce 135 000 products without elasticsearch](http://disabled-2.es-demo.wallmanderco.se/)

+## Installation
+### from Github
+ 1. Download the zip file from github.
+ 1. Unzip and put the new directory inside you plugins directory (`/wp-content/plugins/`) in wordpress.
+ 1. run `composer install` inside the new directory.
+ 1. Continue with setup in the next section.

+### from wordpress.org
+ - Coming soon

+## Setup
+ 1. Make sure that Elasticsearch is installed and running on your server
+(You can test this by running `curl -XGET -i 'http://127.0.0.1:9200'` in the command line)
+ 1. Activate the plugin in the wordpress admin panel.
+ 1. Click on the new menu item and press the button “Reindex all posts”.

 ## License
 Elasticsearch Indexer is licensed under [General Public License (GPLv2)](LICENSE).